-Most of us have learned to rely on our smart phones for virtually everything that there are even apps that are designed to improve our survival in an emergency situation.
+Most of us have learned to rely on our smartphones for virtually everything that there are even hiking and survival apps that are designed to improve our survival in an emergency situation.
 However, there are a lot of vulnerabilities in cell phone communications that is largely considered as a very poor solution for widespread emergencies.
 If you’re talking about a family emergency and you’re in the city with exceptional signal coverage, then a smartphone might be a great tool.
 Otherwise, a CB is best.

 Here are some of the reasons why a cellphone is a poor choice in emergency communications.

 - Cellphone batteries can only last up to a day or two with some providing up to 3 to 4 days.
 However, in an emergency, the power may not come back for several days.
 And when it does come back on, you will not be able to communicate through your cellphone simply because it’s fully drained.